openpermissions/odrl-profile/README.md

 =========================================================

   * `nextPolicy`;
-  * policies with different set of duties;
+  * policies with different set of duties for each permission;
   * policies with inheritance;
   * policies with non default behaviour on `undefined` and `conflict`.